yipjunkai/Padding-Oracle-Attack-Demo/readme.md

 In this simulation, we define the following key parameters and conditions to facilitate the simulation of the attack:

+1. **Hash**: A (16 byte) MD5 hash of the plain text is appended to the plain text before encryption.

+2. **Encryption**: AES 128 was used; hence a block is 16 bytes.

-1. **Encryption key**: The encryption key is fixed on both server and client.
+3. **Encryption key**: The encryption key is fixed on both server and client.
 A random 16-byte was chosen.

-2. **Initialization Vector (IV) Generation**: The server generates the Initialization Vector (IV) randomly for each encryption session and passes it over to the client / MITM during the initial connection.
+4. **Initialization Vector (IV) Generation**: The server generates the Initialization Vector (IV) randomly for each encryption session and passes it over to the client / MITM during the initial connection.

-3. **Padding Scheme**: We assume the use of PKCS7 padding in this simulation.
+5. **Padding Scheme**: We assume the use of PKCS7 padding in this simulation.
 It is used for simplicity in this project.

-4. **Client-Proxy Interaction**: We assume that the client connects directly to the man-in-the-middle (MITM) proxy server.
+6. **Client-Proxy Interaction**: We assume that the client connects directly to the man-in-the-middle (MITM) proxy server.

-5. **Hash**: A (16 byte) MD5 hash of the plain text is appended to the plain text before encryption.

-This attack can be applied to any CBC-based encryption process, and it can target any padding format used; AES-CBC and PKCS7 was chosen for this demonstration.
+This attack can be applied to any CBC-based encryption process, and it can target any padding format used; AES 128 and PKCS7 were chosen for this demonstration.

-Please note that these parameters do not represent secure or recommended practices for real-world applications and are strictly for educational purposes.

 ## System Illustrations